 Worship life is at the core of the St. John’s community.
 It is what brings us together in faith and service.
 Join us for our weekly worship service, Sundays at 10:30am on Facebook or YouTube.
-We are planning to regather in person in June of 2021.

 A word about worship in the life of St. John’s from our Senior Minister, Dr. Dennis Foust.

 It is a privilege to be the seventh senior minister in the history of this great congregation of believers.
 We express our worship of The Living God in ways that reflect the joy of our faith and the reverence necessary to praise and honor the One who creates, guides, reconciles, redeems, offers hope and sustains us in our faith.
 The St. John’s sanctuary was opened in 1926 and is a gracious sacred space in which to worship.

 Our musical expressions are guided by our Chancel Choir and our majestic Letourneau Pipe Organ; one of the most beautiful musical instruments in Charlotte.
 We plan our experiences of worship according to the seasons of the Christian Year; and we feel free to use the common lectionary scripture passages when they align with the directional emphases which we are pursuing as a church in our journey with God.
 Our music, litanies, prayers, creative arts and symbolism embrace the diversity of our inter-generational congregation.
 We involve congregational members of all ages and life stages in worship from week to week and are always seeking to affirm and embrace creative gifts of our members to lead us in our worship of God through Christ.